Swiss Army knife

 Wenger "EvoGrip S17" Swiss Army knife.
 Since 2013, the knives of Wenger are integrated in Victorinox.

-The Swiss Army knife (SAK; Schweizer Taschenmesser, Sackmesser, Hegel, etc.) is a pocketknife, generally multi-tooled, now manufactured by Victorinox.
-The term "Swiss Army knife" was coined by American soldiers after World War II because they had trouble pronouncing the German word "Offiziersmesser", meaning "officer’s knife".
+The Swiss Army knife (Schweizer Taschenmesser, Sackmesser, Hegel, etc.) is a multi-tooled pocketknife made for the Swiss Army since 1890, with consumer versions made, particularly since 1945.
+The term "Swiss Army knife" was used by American soldiers after World War II rather than the German word "Offiziersmesser", meaning "Officer's knife".
+They are commonly made by Victorinox and its subsidiary Wenger.